 Lindsay's stewardship inspired countless individuals throughout and beyond Lancaster County.
 His passion and leadership will truly be missed.
 To read more on the life and legacy of Mr. Pettus, visit Greg Summers' article in the Lancaster News.

-Video Above: Lindsay discussing the origin and development of the Greenway in Lancaster.
+Video Below: Lindsay discussing the origin and development of the Greenway in Lancaster.

 Donate securely online now!